-Karen Cornelius’ small suitcase that as young children she shared with her brother when they had to flee from the Congo became the inspiration for her work.
-Karen and her brother had to make difficult choices encountering conflicting emotions when compelled to decide what to take and what to leave behind when they were forced to leave home.
+Karen Cornelius’ small suitcase that she shared with her brother when they had to flee from the Congo became the inspiration for her work.
+Karen and her brother had to make difficult choices when deciding what to take and what to leave behind when they were forced to leave home.
 Karen put her favorite doll’s clothes into the suitcase, but in the tension of the moment she had to leave the doll behind.
-Her brother chose a number of small plastic farm animals but had to abandon his favorite painted metal barn that housed them.
-Each time they played with their treasured items they were reminded of what they kept and what they lost.
+Her brother chose a number of small plastic farm animals, but had to abandon his favorite painted metal barn that housed them.
+Each time they played with their treasured items, they were reminded of what they kept and what they lost.

 Peter Tittenberger’s installations references his heritage – as the member of a family displaced by war – a family that could not return home after a war ended.
 A family that came to a new land carrying nothing but a suitcase.
 It is the too often told story of leaving a familiar ancestral homeland to start a new life in a new land.
 It is a story of sorrow and heartbreak for what is lost, and fear and apprehension for the unknown new.

 The journey from the old to the new is the crux of the working methodology of Peter’s project – taking apart and building anew.
 Peter primarily used discarded pianos as a metaphor for these historical displacements.
 These pianos are salvaged from homes where they are no longer wanted, pianos that are freely given away in exchange for being removed.
 Peter salvaged what he could from these pianos, stripping them down to their component parts, and then building new objects from these constituent parts.

 To book this exhibition please contact the Manitoba Arts Network 204-943-0036.